Volume 67, Issue 1

-Leadership Profile: Bonne Johnson, DNP, MSN, BSN, RN, CENP, Chief Nursing Officer, Greer Memorial Hospital and the GHS Eastern Region
+Leadership Profile: Bonne Johnson, DNP, MSN, BSN, RN, CENP, Chief Nursing Officer, Greer Memorial Hospital and the Prisma Health Eastern Region

 In December, Greer Memorial Hospital achieved Magnet recognition, a reflection of its nursing professionalism, teamwork and superiority in patient care.
-And no one could be more pleased with this accomplishment than Bonne Johnson, CNO for Greer Memorial Hospital and the GHS Eastern Region.
+And no one could be more pleased with this accomplishment than Bonne Johnson, CNO for Greer Memorial Hospital and the Prisma Health Eastern Region.